imriadutta/NeedToShop/README.md

 # NeedToShop
-A e-commerce website for shopping, using Python Django and SQLite3 as backend.
+A e-commerce website for shopping, using HTML, CSS, JavaScript, Python (Django framework) and MySQL as backend.